Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

-We also investigate the scaling of $D^{-1}(\text{i}\Omega_m, \mathbf{q}, \mathbf{q})$ at $h = h_c$ in the presence of spatial disorder, in particular, the completely random Yukawa coupling case.
-Our findings reveal a $q^2$ dependence at all frequencies, as illustrated in Fig.\ref{fig:D-q2}.
+We also investigate the scaling of $\overline{D(\text{i}\Omega_m, \mathbf{q}, \mathbf{q})}^{-1}$ at $h = 4.93$ in the presence of spatial disorder, in particular, the completely random Yukawa coupling case.
+Here the overline denotes average over spatial disorder, and $D(\text{i}\Omega_m,\mathbf{q},\mathbf{q}')$ is the bosonic propagator after Fourier transform and its real space form is defined in the main text.
+Here we consider $\mathbf{q}=\mathbf{q'}$ case.
+Our findings reveal a $q^2$ dependence at all frequencies, as illustrated in Supplementary Figure~\ref{fig:D(w,q)}{\bf a}.
 Unlike previous studies, where zero-frequency data exhibited significant sensitivity to the specific disorder sample\cite{patelLocalizationOverdampedBosonic2024}, we observe a clear $q^2$ dependence even at zero frequency.
 This result indicates that the self-averaging assumption in UT is still established and consistent with our results from the inverse boson propagator spectrum, where no obvious localization mode is found.
 We also observe an obvious deviation from the $|\Omega_m|^2$ scaling of $D^{-1}(\text{i}\Omega_m, \mathbf{q}, \mathbf{q})$.
 Due to the temperature limitations, we predict a $|\Omega_m|$ scaling in the low-frequency region. \\

 \textbf{Supplementary Note 6: Modified Eliashberg Theory}